Control of Pests and Diseases

 I. Monocrotopose

-40 ml injected to the matured tree trunk by using an auger
+40 ml injected into the matured tree trunk by using an auger

 II.
 Penthoyite 500 EC

-Divide in to 3 equal portions 40ml.
-Drill three holes of equal height 6” above the damaged area and applying the portions.
+Divide into 3 equal portions 40ml.
+Drill three holes of equal height 6” above the damaged area and apply the portions.

 III.
 Vertaco

-Additionally through the Coconut Development officer of the Area, advice on Red Beatles peramone traps and instructions and using in the field.
+Additionally through the Coconut Development officer of the Area, advice on Red Beatles pheromone traps and instructions and use in the field.

-This has become a major crisis to the coconut plantations in the island.
-Small tender coconut get damaged through this.
-Mita live about three months feeding on the soft cells of the small tender coconuts.
+This has become a major crisis for the coconut plantations on the island.
+Small tender coconuts get damaged through this.
+Mites live about three months feeding on the soft cells of the small tender coconuts.

-When observed a yellow coloured triangular spot appears and it grows gradually and become brown coloured, resulting in:
+When observed a yellow-coloured triangular spot appears and it grows gradually and becomes brown-coloured, resulting in:

 * Smaller nuts